T Third Street: Route

 The T Third Street's northern terminus is Chinatown station inside the Central Subway.
 Trains operate south below Stockton Street to Union Square/Market Street station, which offers a connection to Powell Street station as the line does not enter the Market Street subway.
-The line then tunnels underneath 4th Street to serve Yerba Buena/Moscone station in the SoMA district before surfacing south of the Interstate 80 bypass, where it serves a stop at Brannan Street.
+The line then tunnels underneath 4th Street to serve Yerba Buena/Moscone station in the SoMA district before surfacing south of the Interstate 80 bypass, where it serves a stop at the 4th and Brannan station.
 The T then crosses the existing N tracks at 4th and King and continues south to 3rd Street.
 Additional short turn service between Chinatown and Mission Bay Loop will be later added.
 The line runs south through the Mission Bay neighborhood in a dedicated median, passing the Mission Bay Loop between 18th and 19th Streets, which is used to allow trains to turn around at Mission Bay or to hold special trains to serve events at Chase Center.

 The line continues south through Dogpatch and across Islais Creek into the Bayview and Hunters Point neighborhoods.
 It runs in mixed traffic for 1/2 mile from Kirkwood Avenue to Shafter Avenue, then returns to dedicated lanes.
 A wye, occasionally used for short turning trains, is located at Armstrong Avenue.
 The line crosses the U.S. Route 101 freeway, where Third Street becomes Bayshore Boulevard, and continues south in the median.
 The southern terminus of the line is at Sunnydale station in the Visitacion Valley neighborhood.